The holiday season kick-off is right around the corner.

 Merchants are using Privy to increase their AOV and sell more to their shoppers every day.

-So we turned to our customers and found 5 examples you can use to increase your average order value today.
-So by the time BFCM is here, you’ll be ready.
+We know that the best advice comes from people who have been there and done it.
+So, we turned to our customers and found 7 examples you can use to increase your average order value today.

 We all love free shipping.